simpledotorg/simple-server/doc/arch/016-ab-testing.md

 ## Ending an experiment early

-The rake tasks will be guarded by a feature flag, which will allow us to quickly prevent all experiment messages from being sent.
-We will also write a script for changing the experiment state to "complete" and marking all notifications as "cancelled".
+If we need to end an experiment early, we can do it by running `ExperimentControlService.terminate_experiment(name)`.
+This will change the experiment state to "complete" and marking all notifications as "cancelled".